Log Calabi-Yau mirror symmetry and non-archimedean disks: Geometry of the mirror family

-Let $S$ and $T$ be the Stanley--Reisner rings of $K$ and $L$ respectively.
-Let $X=\Proj(S)$ and $E=\Proj(T)$.
-The natural surjection $S \rightarrow T$ determines a closed embedding $E \subset X$.
-Then the following conditions hold. \begin{enumerate}[wide] \item The scheme $X$ is reduced and Cohen-Macaulay of pure dimension $n$ and has normal crossing singularities in codimension $1$. \item The subscheme $E \subset X$ is a reduced Weil divisor which does not contain any irreducible component of the singular locus of $X$. \item The sheaf $\omega_X(E)$ is isomorphic to $\cO_X$. \item The pair $(X,E)$ has semi log canonical singularities. \end{enumerate} \end{lemma}
+If (1-2) above hold, then the following conditions hold: \begin{enumerate}[wide] \item The scheme $\bbX$ is reduced and Cohen-Macaulay of pure dimension $n$ and has normal crossing singularities in codimension $1$. \item The subscheme $\bbE \subset \bbX$ is a reduced Weil divisor which does not contain any irreducible component of the singular locus of $\bbX$. \item The sheaf $\omega_{\bbX}(\bbE)$ is isomorphic to $\cO_{\bbX}$. \item The pair $(\bbX,\bbE)$ has semi log canonical singularities. \end{enumerate} \end{lemma}

-\begin{proof} Assumption (1)(a-b) clearly implies that $X$ has normal crossing singularities in codimension $1$ and no component of $E$ is contained in the singular locus.
-The assumption (2) on the homologies of the links of the simplices implies that the scheme $X$ is Cohen-Macaulay by \cite[Theorem 1]{Reisner_Cohen-Macaulay_quotients}.
+If (1-3) hold, the above hold with $(\bbX,\bbE)$ replaced by $(X,E)$. \begin{proof} We prove the $(\bbX,\bbE)$ case, the argument for $(X,E)$ is the same.
+Assumption (1)(a-b) clearly implies that $\bbX$ has normal crossing singularities in codimension $1$ and no component of $\bbE$ is contained in the singular locus.
+The assumption (2) on the homologies of the links of the simplices implies that the scheme $\bbX$ is Cohen-Macaulay by \cite[Theorem 1]{Reisner_Cohen-Macaulay_quotients} (for $X$ we also need (3), this is the only difference between the two arguments).

-The normalization $\nu \colon X^{\nu} \rightarrow X$ together with the divisor $\Delta^{\nu}+E^{\nu}$ (where $\Delta^{\nu}$ denotes the inverse image of the double locus $\Delta \subset X$ and $E^{\nu}$ denotes the inverse image of $E$) is a disjoint union of toric pairs.
-In particular $(X^{\nu},\Delta^{\nu}+E^{\nu})$ is log canonical.
+The normalization $\nu \colon \bbX^{\nu} \rightarrow \bbX$ together with the divisor $\Delta^{\nu}+\bbE^{\nu}$ (where $\Delta^{\nu}$ denotes the inverse image of the double locus $\Delta \subset \bbX$ and $\bbE^{\nu}$ denotes the inverse image of $\bbE$) is a disjoint union of toric pairs.
+In particular $(\bbX^{\nu},\Delta^{\nu}+\bbE^{\nu})$ is log canonical.

-We use the orientation of the maximal cells of $K$ to describe an isomorphism $\omega_X(E) \simeq \cO_X$ : we glue the torus invariant forms $\frac{dz_1}{z_1} \wedge \cdots \wedge \frac{dz_n}{z_n}$ on the irreducible components of the normalization (with signs determined by the orientations of the associated simplices) to obtain a nowhere vanishing global section of $\omega_X(E)$.
-Here we use the fact that $\omega_X(E)$ is (by definition) a double dual, and the dual of any quasi-coherent sheaf on an $S_2$ scheme is $S_2$.
+We use the orientation of the maximal cells of $\Gamma$ to describe an isomorphism $\omega_{\bbX}({\bbE}) \simeq \cO_{\bbX}$ : we glue the torus invariant forms $\frac{dz_1}{z_1} \wedge \cdots \wedge \frac{dz_n}{z_n}$ on the irreducible components of the normalization (with signs determined by the orientations of the associated simplices) to obtain a nowhere vanishing global section of $\omega_{\bbX}({\bbE})$.
+Here we use the fact that $\omega_{\bbX}({\bbE})$ is (by definition) a double dual, and the dual of any quasi-coherent sheaf on an $S_2$ scheme is $S_2$.
 So we can work in codimension one, where we have normal crossings, and the usual description of the dualizing sheaf on a nodal curve together.